 |3||COBA Electives||Choose one from:

-All graduate courses in the College of Business Administration2
+Any graduate courses from the College of Business Administration

 |1||ACCT 5399 <ACC 599> is a capstone course that satisfies the comprehensive exam requirement.
 A grade of B or better is required for graduation.|

 |2||Non-COBA courses must be approved by the Chair of the Department of Accounting.|